micro/micro/docs/reference/README.md

 ### Set Environment

-The `*` marks wich environment is selected.
+The `*` marks which environment is selected.
 Let's select the newly added:

 ```sh
 $ micro env set foobar